|Home||About Us||Photo Gallery||Schedule||Links||Store||Contact Us||Follow @churchsisters|

 To anyone following the music scene, Josh is certainly no stranger.
 His tasteful lead work and hard-driving rhythm playing, and tasteful session work make him one of the top guitarists in the industry.
 Josh started his musical career at age eleven.
 A cousin that played at family gatherings sparked his interest in music.
 His parents got him a guitar for Christmas, and from that point on it seemed that a guitar was always in his hands.
 Josh started playing with local band Fast Forward.
 They played mostly on week-ends and at various festivals around the state.
 The band also released an album called "1420 Broken Heart Avenue."
 At the time high school graduation came, Josh had several major accomplishments under his musical belt.
 In 2001 Josh won the International Guitar Championship at Merle-Fest, being the youngest ever to hold this title at age 17.
 From there things only got better.
 Josh went on to play music full-time with Valerie Smith & Liberty Pike, They toured though out the US at major festivals and various venues.
 In 2005 he was a founding member of the band No Speed Limit.
 They were a favorite Bluegrass band of Virginia's governor, Tim Kaine, and they performed at his 2006 inaugural celebration along with the legendary Beach Boys.
 Then, had the privilege of playing American's Cup of Polo and sharing the stage with Journey.
 In 2007, they also had the honor of being chosen to play at the welcome ceremonies for Queen Elizabeth in Williamsburg, Virginia as part of America's 400th Anniversary celebration.
 Josh most recently was asked to perform for The President of The United States at a ceremony in Roanoke with his cousins "The Church Sisters".
-He is currently touring with The Church Sisters and Larry Cordle and Lonesome Standard Time.
-In his spare time he enjoys Golfing, Teaching and anything outdoors.
+In his spare time he enjoys Golfing, teaching and anything to do with the outdoors.
 Having taken his career to an all new level, Josh owns his own recording studio and does session work as well as studio rentals and producing.
-Josh enjoys teaching students of all ages and musical abilities.
-Having nearly ten years teaching experience Josh says he enjoys passing the art of music on to others.
-Josh can be reached at: 276-733-7199 firstname.lastname@example.org www.acnsl.com.
+Josh teaches, guitar, mandolin and Bass in his studio and via Skype for students of all ages and musical abilities.
+Having over ten years teaching experience Josh says he enjoys passing the art of music on to others.
+Josh can be reached at: 276-733-7199 email@example.com

 | Spencer Strickland